Casey one off lead after round three

 "My game plan after making triple on Thursday was actually [to] just play sensible golf and get it in," he said.
 "It was fairways and greens and try to slowly claw back the shots I gave away so quickly.
 That plan has not really changed."

-The 44-year-old accepted that he has "a great opportunity" to pick up the biggest win of his career.
+The 44-year-old accepted that he has "a great opportunity" to pick up what would be the biggest win of his career.

-"I know you guys would say it's not a star-studded leaderboard, it's not the usual suspects, but at every single PGA Tour event, the level of golf is unbelievable."
+"I know you guys would say it's not a star-studded leaderboard, it's not the usual suspects, but at every single PGA Tour event, the level of golf is unbelievable," he told reporters.

 Casey is joint second with Colombia's Sebastian Munoz and Americans Sam Burns and Doug Ghim.